 'No, I'm done with you!'
 Nigel Farage slams BBC as he REFUSES to take question from reporter

-Nigel Farage has slammed the BBC after refusing to take a question from the corporation's reporter at a Reform UK conference this afternoon.
+Nigel Farage has slammed the BBC after refusing to take a question from one of the corporation's reporters at a Reform UK conference this afternoon.

-"No, I'm done with you," the Reform chiefly bluntly said after he delivered a scathing spiel before the journalist.
+"No, I'm done with you," the Reform chiefly bluntly snapped after he delivered a scathing spiel before the journalist.

-Mr Farage was taking questions from Westminster's top reporters after delivering a speech about the delay of four mayoral elections.
+Mr Farage was taking questions from Westminster's top reporters after delivering a speech about the decision to delay four mayoral elections.

-However, the Brexit supremo had appeared to have enough of entertaining the BBC reporter's question on allegations of racism made against Mr Farage, which he has already categorically denied.
+However, the Brexit supremo had appeared to have enough of entertaining the BBC reporter's question on allegations of racism, which he categorically denied last week.

 The reporter asked Mr Farage if he was in agreement with his deputy Richard Tice that those who were laying the claims of racism against the leader were lying, Mr Farage said the framing was "despicable".